lgreco/comp-170-su25-week04/README.md

 # Code

 This assignment has 5 tasks.
 Write your code in file `week04.py`.
 The file comes with a bit of testing code.
 Do not modify the testing code.
 Write your methods *above* the testing code.
 If your methods are correct, running the testing code will show that you passed the tests.
-In addition to correct logic, your code must meet any specifications mentioned in the descriptions below.
+In addition to correct logic, your methods must have **one and only one** return statement each.
+Useful comments are required.

 ## Find the longest word